• Skip to main content

 • Pinterest

-Chicken with Creamy Sun-Dried Tomato Sauce – everything is cooked in one skillet!
-All flavors blend perfectly: roasted garlic, sun-dried tomatoes and spices (basil and crushed red pepper)!
+Tuscan-Style Chicken with Sun-Dried Tomato Cream Sauce is a one-pan meal that will turn boring chicken breasts into something very flavorful and fun!
+All flavors blend perfectly: roasted garlic, sun-dried tomatoes, and spices (basil and crushed red pepper)!

 Sun-Dried Tomato Chicken Breasts